-Looking for a bevy of fabulous New Year’s Eve ideas for couples?
+Looking for romantic things to do on New Year’s Eve?
+We’ve got a bevy of fabulous New Year’s Eve ideas for couples for you here.
 Read on!
-We’ve got lots of options for the last night of the year.
+There are many exciting date options for the last night of the year.

 I’ve always loved New Year’s Eve.
 The holiday has this undeniable sense of excitement; there’s even an urgency to it.